 About American Jazz Dance Affiliation

-The syllabus was launched in New Zealand for Examination and became a huge success due to the style and technical base it provided to students and teachers alike.
+The syllabus was launched in New Zealand for Examinations and became a huge success due to the style and technical base it provided to students and teachers alike.

 The Affiliation offers a strong support network to teachers and is constantly monitoring the progress of technique and style within the international industry employing different choreographers where they see fit to update the Combination and Dance content.

-AJDA holds a Teacher and Student Congress in Wellington every second year.
-The next will be in July 2018.
+AJDA holds a bi-annual Teacher and Student Congress very second year.
 It is for teachers, their assistants and students from Elementary Level Three to Advanced level Two.

 This offers the opportunity to network and share your knowledge and experience in teaching and choreography.